carpethooligan/pa-explorer/README.md

 ```

 # Output
-The result will spit out dates processed and finally bar by bar statistics for chance of having seen HOD/LOD by that bar:
+The result will spit out dates processed and finally bar by bar statistics for chance of having seen HOD/LOD by that bar, assuming that module was selected for testing:
 ```
 2022-01-03
 2022-01-04